10thdegree/rethink-scala/functional_specs.md

 #### Agency Fees

 Fees charged by us for our services.
-For this we bill in tiers, usually charging a lower percentage bracket as more ads are served.
+For this we bill in tiers, usually charging a lower percentage bracket as more dollars are spent.
 However, there is also a minimum fee charged if not enough ads are served.
 Thus, we minimally have a table of:

 * Range (of total spend, e.g. "0.00-10000.00")
 * Percentage of Spend (e.g. "15%")